 |Negotiated Design Project||30|

-The undertaking of this major negotiated task will compliment and contrast with the student’s learning on their Negotiated Task 1.
-It may take place with an industrial partner whom the student has identified and approached to host their learning task or it may be a ‘paper project’ which allows the student to explore a project of their own choosing to a prototype level.
-In some instances students can be offered and ‘off the shelf’ learning task by tutors where a commission has come in that is suitable to the student’s aspirations or where a group project is needed that might be hard to locate with an industrial partner.
+The undertaking of this major negotiated task will compliment and contrast with your learning on Negotiated Task 1.
+It may take place with an industrial partner whom you have identified and approached to host your learning task or it may be a ‘paper project’ which allows you to explore a project of your own choosing to a prototype level.

-In this module students will develop a fully researched, critical self-appraisal of their own practice in relation to their target area of the digital media industry.
-In common with their critical development throughout the programme students will be asked to look at key examples of industry practice that they have identified through primary and secondary research and to evaluate their preparedness to enter the industry as well as identifying new opportunities and trends.
+In this module you will develop a fully researched, critical self-appraisal of your own practice in relation to your target area of the digital media industry.
+In common with your critical development throughout the programme you will be asked to look at key examples of industry practice that you have identified through primary and secondary research and to evaluate your preparedness to enter the industry as well as identifying new opportunities and trends.

 Please note the modules listed are correct at the time of publishing, for full-time students entering the programme in Year 1.
 Optional modules are listed where applicable.
 Please note the University cannot guarantee the availability of all modules listed and modules may be subject to change.
 For further information please refer to the terms and conditions at www.winchester.ac.uk/termsandconditions.